Bomber gap: US Air Force raises numbers of bombers

 At the time, the Air Force had just introduced its own strategic jet bomber, the B-52 Stratofortress, and the shorter-range B-47 Stratojet was still suffering from a variety of technical problems that limited its availability.
 Its staff started pressing for accelerated production of the B-52 but also grudgingly accepted calls for expanded air defense.

-The Air Force was generally critical of spending effort on defense after it had studied the results of the World War II bombing campaigns and concluded that British Prime Minister Stanley Baldwin's pre-war thinking on the fruitlessness of air defense was mostly correct: "The bomber will always get through."
+The Air Force was generally critical of spending effort on defense after it had studied the results of the World War II bombing campaigns and concluded that former British Prime Minister Stanley Baldwin's pre-war thinking on the fruitlessness of air defense was mostly correct: "The bomber will always get through."
 Like the British, the US Air Force concluded that money would better be spent on making the offensive arm larger to deter an attack.
 The result was a production series consisting of thousands of aircraft.
 Over 2,000 B-47s and almost 750 B-52s were built to match the imagined fleet of Soviet aircraft.

 Disproval of gap

-US President Dwight Eisenhower had always been skeptical of the gap.
+US President Dwight D. Eisenhower had always been skeptical of the gap.
 However, with no evidence to disprove it, he agreed to the development of the U-2 to find out for sure.

 The first U-2 flights started in 1956.
 One early mission, Mission 2020, flown by Martin Knutson on 9 July 1956, flew over an airfield southwest of Leningrad and photographed 30 M-4 Bison bombers on the ramp.
 Multiplying by the number of Soviet bomber bases, the intelligence suggested the Soviets were already well on their way to deploying large numbers, with National Intelligence Estimate 11-4-57 of November 1957 claiming 150 to 250 by 1958, and over 600 by the mid-1960s.

 In fact, the U-2 had actually photographed the entire Bison fleet; there were no M-4s at any of the other bases.
 Follow-up missions over the next year showed increasing evidence that the Soviet military was actually at a very low level of activity.
 Further, the CIA received information from the factories that showed that production rate had slowed down.
 A follow-up report in April 1958 by Sherman Kent of the CIA stated that the program appeared to be winding down, not speeding up, and that the estimates for the force should be decreased.

 The Air Force, however, remained skeptical.
 In May 1958, they instead suggested that production was being carried out at Kuybyshev, Kazan, and Irkutsk, and the aircraft being delivered to Engels-2, Bila Tserkva, and Orsha Southwest - all locations that had not yet been overflown.
 They suggested these be photographed, with the expectation that it would also provide information on new equipment.